Lawson, New South Wales: Attractions

 The walks in South Lawson can be accessed from several points along Honour Ave, within easy walk of the train station.
-This includes four waterfalls: Adelina Falls, Cataract Falls, Federal Falls and Junction Falls.
-While not having the height of upper mountains waterfalls, this waterfalls walk can be completed in 2 hours.
+This includes the South Lawson Waterfall Circuit, with four waterfalls: Adelina Falls, Cataract Falls, Federal Falls and Junction Falls.
+While not having the height of upper mountains waterfalls, the waterfall walk can be completed in 2-3 hours.

-On the north side of town beyond the swimming centre, walks take in Fairy Falls, Dante's Glen, St Michael's Falls, and Echo Bluff (sometimes referred to as Echo point).
+On the north side of town beyond the swimming centre, walks take in Fairy Falls, Dante's Glen, St Michael's Falls, and Echo Bluff (sometimes referred to as Echo Point).

 Community activities include: Magpie Markets at Lawson Public School are held on the third Sunday on most months (2nd Sunday December, no market in January) In November, the "Love Lawson Festival", later changed to the Mid Mountains Festival is held in conjunction with the Magpie Markets celebrating what is good about living in Lawson and the mid mountains.

 The historic Lawson Community Hall (Mechanics Institute) built in 1903 has now reopened after a long battle to save it from demolition due to road widening, and is now the location of numerous community activities.